NHSDigital/NRLF/README.md

 nrlf oauth int test
 ```

 Other valid environments in addition to `dev` are `int`, `uat` and `prod` (reminder that int and uat exist within the test account).

-This command will print
-out an OAuth `<token>` which can be used in a request to our Apigee endpoint as a header of the form:
+This command will print out an OAuth `<token>` which can be used in a request to our Apigee endpoint as a header of the form:

 ```
 Authorization: Bearer <token>
 ```

+---

 ## Logging

 This project implements action-based logging.
-In order to use this, you must decorate any function (i.e. your "action") with the `lambda_utils.logging.log_action` decorator:
+If you want to log a function you must decorate your function with:

 ```python
 from lambda_utils.logging import log_action